Table of Contents

 While some businesses may try to undertake a network assessment on their own, you don’t need to.
 There’s a tool to help with that.

-The easiest and most accurate way to perform a network assessment is by using a Network Monitoring software, like Obkio.
+The easiest and most accurate way to perform a network assessment is by using a tool like Obkio Network Performance Monitoring software.
 Your network monitor will monitor your network performance and perform tests from all your network locations to pinpoint performance issues or identify any weakness that may cause problems in the future.

 Next step involves actually performing your network assessment.
 As I mentioned above, your best bet is to find a tool that does it for you.
 Some tools may not have all the functionalities you need, so we recommend a network performance monitoring software that monitors end-to-end network performance, and measures key network metrics.